by Texas Homesteader ~

-RancherMan & I have been thinking about getting a dog for quite a while now.
+RancherMan & I had been thinking about getting a dog for quite a while now.
 We haven’t had any pets for many years and the hankerin’ to get a pooch to hang around the ranch with us has been quietly whispering in our ear for years.

 RancherMan preferred a dog that wasn’t too small to comfortably be outside roaming with him.
 He didn’t want a young puppy and he preferred it to be a female.

 Sad Reality of Unwanted Pets

 We both really wanted to do the responsible thing and adopt when we finally decided to get a dog.
 It’s a sad fact that so many unwanted animals are born each year to pet owners that don’t have their pets spayed or neutered.

 I’m not sure what’s in these pet owner’s minds about how this could possibly be a better life for their unwanted pet.
 These poor animals are often doomed to live a life of misery!

 Adopting Our Dog

-Then one day we discovered a No-Kill animal shelter close by.
+Then one day we discovered a no-kill animal shelter close by.
 Imagine that, what we were looking for right near home!
-Ever since we discovered it we’d been keeping watch on their webpage for the animals they have available for adoption.
+Ever since we learned of it we’d been keeping watch on their webpage for the animals they have available for adoption.

 Then recently RancherMan stumbled upon a photo of a dog being held at the shelter the he might be interested in.
 We quickly decided to go check her out.

 Working With The Animal Shelter For A Perfect Fit

 And they were waiting for a good furrever home.
 They all greeted us with wagging tails and it wasn’t long before a shelter worker came out to speak with us and asked if we had any questions.

 She pointed out the milder-mannered dogs and told us all she knew about each one, which she knew by name.
 She appeared to genuinely care about getting these animals to the right home.
 You could tell she was truly a tender-hearted animal lover.

 It’s their policy to hold dogs that come to the shelter for a specified amount of time in case there’s an owner looking for them.
-If no one claims them after that time the dogs are spayed or neutered, micro chipped and immunized before they are made available for adoption.
+If no one claims them after that time the dogs are made available for adoption.
+When they’re successfully adopted they’ll be spayed or neutered, micro chipped and immunized.

 Falling In Love With A Mini-Schnauzer